-a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since; b. the programme: the Master's degree programme as denoted in Article 7.3a paragraph 1, subparagraph b of the Act; c. student: anyone enrolled at Delft University of Technology as a student or extraneous student for the purpose of benefiting from education and/or for the purpose of sitting the examinations and undergoing the degree audit which form part of the programme; d. cohort: the group of students who have registered for a degree programme for the first time in a given academic year; e. teaching period: half a semester; f. subject: a teaching unit within the programme as intended in Article 7.3, paragraphs 2 and 3 of the Act; a subject can consist of a number of components; g. practical: a practical exercise as intended in Article 7.13, paragraph 2, subparagraph d of the Act, taking one of the following forms: writing a thesis; conducting a project or experimental design; completing a design or research assignment; Completing a project; conducting a literature review; completing an internship; participating in fieldwork or an excursion; conducting tests and experiments; participating in other educational activities aimed at enabling participants to attain certain skills.
+a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since; b. the programme: the Master's degree programme as denoted in Article 7.3a paragraph 1, subparagraph b of the Act; c. student: anyone enrolled at Delft University of Technology as a student or extraneous student for the purpose of benefiting from education and/or for the purpose of sitting the examinations and undergoing the degree audit which form part of the programme; d. cohort: the group of students who have registered for a degree programme for the first time in a given academic year; e. teaching period: half a semester; f. subject: a teaching unit within the programme as intended in Article 7.3, paragraphs 2 and 3 of the Act; a subject can consist of a number of components; g. practical: a practical exercise as intended in Article 7.13, paragraph 2, subpara- graph d of the Act, taking one of the following forms: writing a thesis; conducting a project or experimental design; completing a design or research assignment; Completing a project; conducting a literature review; completing an internship; participating in fieldwork or an excursion; conducting tests and experiments; participating in other educational activities aimed at enabling participants to attain certain skills.

 h. examination: an assessment of the knowledge, insight and skills of a student in relation to a subject, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; i. component examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a subject, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; j. degree audit: an assessment by which the Board of Examiners, in accordance with Article 7.10 of the Act, establishes whether all examinations in the various subjects that constitute the programme have been successfully completed; k.
 Board of Examiners: the programme's Board of Examiners, which has been installed in accordance with Article 7.12 of the Act; I. examiner: the individual who, in line with Article 7.12, paragraph 3 of the Act, has been appointed to set the examinations; m.
-Implementation Regulations: the Implementation Regulations which form part of these Teaching and Examination Regulations; n. credit: a European Credit (EC) awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours; o. working day: Monday to Friday with the exception of recognised national public holidays; p. study guide: a digital guide to the programme containing specific information pertaining to the various subjects; q. institute: Delft University of Technology; r. virtual learning environment: the electronic system designed for the exchanging of teaching information; s.
-Osiris: the education register and examination registration system; t. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals; u.academic year: the period from 1 September till 31 August of the following calendar year; v. bridging programme: a deficiency programme aimed at moving up to a Master's degree programme, while enrolled in a Bachelor's degree programme, but without obtaining a Bachelor's degree; w. programme duration: the duration starting from the enrolment of the student up to and including the last examination.
+Implementation Regulations: the Implementation Regulations which form part of these Teaching and Examination Regulations; n. credit: a credit awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours; o. working day: Monday to Friday with the exception of recognised national public holidays; p. study guide: a digital guide to the programme containing specific information pertaining to the various subjects; q. institute: Delft University of Technology; r.
+Blackboard (Brightplace): the electronic material design of feasible materials of the shire information. the electronic system designed for the exchanging of teaching information; s.
+Osiris: the electronic system designed for the exchanging of teaching information; the electronic education register and examination registration system; s.
+Osiris: t. disability: the electronic education register and examination registration system; all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving t. disability: the electronic education register and examination registration system; all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals;